bitcoin-dot-org/developer.bitcoin.org/glossary.rst

   Payment protocol
   Payment request
-    The protocol defined in BIP70 (and other BIPs) which lets spenders get signed payment details from receivers.
+    The deprecated protocol defined in BIP70 (and other BIPs) which lets spenders get signed payment details from receivers.

     **Not to be confused with:** IP-to-IP payment protocol (an insecure, discontinued protocol included in early versions of Bitcoin)